Kampala

 “The NRM caucus has a duty to discuss the management of oil revenue before it’s too late,” says Lwemiyaga MP Theodore Ssekikubo.

-The other issue is the unresolved question of term limits which is embedded in the push for wide-ranging constitutional reforms ahead of the 2016 election.
+limits which is embedded in the push for wide-ranging constitutional

 But party members speaking to the Daily Monitor worry that graft appears to be abetted by the government’s ‘selective prosecution’ of suspects,The mood is for the retreat to back a law that will punish culprits and ensure recovery of stolen money.
 They also want the IGG, DPP and CIID to be fully-freed of State interference.
 As minds concentrate on the President’s claim that Uganda is on track to become a middle income country by 2017, these and the undercurrent of agitation for political transition could yet light up the retreat.